mikeyEcology/MLWIC2/README.md

 ```
 classify(path_prefix = "/Users/mikeytabak/Desktop/images", # path to where your images are stored
          data_info = "/Users/mikeytabak/Desktop/image_labels.csv", # path to csv containing file names and labels
-         model_dir = "/Users/mikeytabak/Desktop/MLWIC2_helper_files", # path to the helper files that you downloaded in step 3, including the name of this directory (i.e., `MLWIC2_helper_files`)
+         model_dir = "/Users/mikeytabak/Desktop/MLWIC2_helper_files", # path to the helper files that you downloaded in step 3, including the name of this directory (i.e., `MLWIC2_helper_files`).
+Check to make sure this directory includes files like arch.py and run.py.
+If not, look for another folder inside this folder called `MLWIC2_helper_files`
          python_loc = "/anaconda2/bin/", # location of python on your computer
          save_predictions = "model_predictions.txt", # how you want to name the raw output file
          make_output = TRUE, # if TRUE, this will produce a csv with a more friendly output